 If you’re claiming for an accident you were involved in, then you have three years from the date of the accident.
 It’s important to get started as quickly as possible with your claim, while the accident is clearer in your memory and evidence is more easily obtainable.

-It is simple to start the process; just give us a call on 0800 234 6438 or complete our online form and speak to us for free advice.
-Remember you’re under no obligation to start a claim when you speak to us.
+It is simple to start the process; just give a trained legal adviser a call on 0800 234 6438 or complete the online form and speak to them for free advice.
+Remember you’re under no obligation to start a claim when you speak to an adviser.

 Individuals and businesses running and supervising bouncy castles, and other inflatables, have a legal duty of care towards children and any adults using the equipment.
 Their duty also extends to those in the immediate vicinity, for example parents watching their children play.

 The regulations state that the individuals or businesses responsible for the bouncy castles must carry our regular risk assessments to make sure the inflatable is properly maintained, anchored to the ground and that proper supervision is always in place.